'DRS has helped me immensely through my studying journey...'

 Looking back on her teaching studies at UC, Paris has found her degree has prepared her well for a future career as a primary school teacher and mum.

 ‘It’s an interesting and good foundational degree.
 I enjoy how applicable and hands-on it is,’ she says.
 ‘Next year I plan on going to Taruna College to study the NZ Certificate of Steiner Education, for my profession but mainly for interest, while I have a young family.’

 With UC being close to home, and having completed the STAR course BIOL 112 in high school, Paris initially started with a Forestry degree and was a Treasurer for FORSOC Forestry club.
 She later switched to a Primary Teaching degree as her newfound passion.

 ‘I love how you can have a chat to any lecturer and they are genuinely stoked that you are keen to learn, they are all full with extensive information and they don’t mind taking the time to explain something to you and they listen while you are talking to them.
 I was really involved with the clubs first time round at Uni and they are awesome, great way to socialise and meet people.’

-Balancing part-time work at her Tattoo Removal Company and full-time life as a student and mum, Paris has made a lot of use of UC’s support services, including Academic Skills Centre (ASC) and Disability Resource Services (DRS).
+Balancing part-time work at her co-owned Tattoo Removal Company and full-time life as a student and mum while at UC, Paris made a lot of use of UC’s support services, including Academic Skills Centre (ASC) and Disability Resource Services (DRS).

 ‘I am dyslexic so was able to use the DRS who have helped me immensely through my studying journey,’ she says.
 ‘Nicola has been my mentor throughout both degrees and supported me with every decision, exam, note taking etc. The ASC has helped with short courses and pieces of work I needed to be looked over.